Back

 • Serious skin reactions:

-• a widespread rash with blisters and peeling of the skin, especially in the area of the mouth, nose, eyes and genitals (Stevens-Johnson syndrome), as well as a more severe form causing extensive peeling of the skin (more than 30% of the body surface - toxic epidermal necrolysis )
+• widespread rash with blisters and peeling skin, especially around the mouth, nose, eyes and genitals (Stevens-Johnson syndrome), as well as a more severe form causing extensive peeling of the skin (more than 30% of the body surface - toxic epidermal necrolysis )

 • widespread red skin rash with small blisters containing pus ( bullous exfoliative dermatitis )

-• a red, scaly rash with bumps under the skin and blisters (exanthematous pustulosis).
+• red, scaly rash with bumps under the skin and blisters (exanthematous pustulosis).

-• flu-like symptoms with rash, fever, swollen glands, and blood test results that are outside the normal range (including elevated levels of white blood cells (eosinophilia) and liver enzymes) (Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)).
+• flu-like symptoms with rash, fever, swollen glands and blood test results that are outside the reference range (including increased levels of white blood cells (eosinophilia) and liver enzymes) (Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)).

-See a doctor immediately if your child develops any of these symptoms .
+Contact a doctor immediately if your child experiences any of these symptoms .

 • inflammation of the liver (hepatitis)

-• jaundice caused by an increase in bilirubin in the blood (a substance produced by the liver), which can cause the skin and whites of the eyes to turn yellow
+• jaundice, caused by an increase in bilirubin in the blood (a substance produced by the liver), which can cause yellowing of the skin and the whites of the eyes

 • inflammation of the kidney tubules